BrianLadwig/React-Recipe-App/README.md

 # RecipeApp
-A a Recipe organiser Application, created with React.
-The user should be able to create a user, create Recipes and toggle favorites.
+A  recipes organiser application, created with React.
+The user should be able to create a user, create recipes and toggle favorites.
 !work in progress!

 ### To-Do's